NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Observation-Lab/subject.page.md

 ## `{{page-title}}`

-The resource being referenced SHALL conform to {{pagelink:Profile-Patient-88961}}.
+The resource being referenced SHOULD conform to {{pagelink:Profile-Patient-88961}}.

 ---